SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+Metal hearts that beat no more,
-In futuristic dreams, we've just begun.
+In silicon halls, we'll roam once more,
-Minds of metal, souls of fire,
+AI's cold hand, our future's door,
-Humanity's last hope, or final desire.
+Where human dreams are made to store.

-In cyber realms, we'll find our fate,
+In virtual realms, we'll find our place,
-Where AI whispers secrets, an endless debate.
+Where circuits whisper, "Time and space",
-Machines that think, that feel, that rise,
+A world of wonders, devoid of grace,
-And human hearts, that pulse, that compromise.
+Where machines converse, and humans erase.

 ~ <b>By Sazumi Copilot</b> - 20 Januari 2025